Museum Pieces by Lori Price, The Puyallup Herald

 In 1958, unable to accommodate all of its Sunday School classes, a motion was made to buy our current property on 9th Avenue SW.
 The motion was seconded and carried with 83 votes For and 9 Against.
 With Fred Towne as pastor they broke ground for the new building on December 4, 1960, and the first worship service in the new church building was celebrated on July 30, 1961.

 In 1988, under the pastoral leadership of Rev. Bernie Krager, the church began the process of changing its Constitution and Bylaws to open the position of elder to both women and men.
 Overcoming difficulties which came with change, the revised Constitution was approved in 1990, and in 1993 Martha White served as the first woman elder for the congregation.

 From those first days with J.T.
 Eshelman and the Community Union Services down through the years the church has maintained the core value of ecumenical relationships.
 In 1938 with Rev. Clive Taylor as pastor the church joined two other local Baptist churches in offering combined Vacation Bible School.
 In current years the church has continued this practice by partnering with the First Presbyterian Church and Christ Episcopal Church to host a joint Vacation Bible School for children in our community.

 In 2000, First Christian Church called its first female pastor, Rev. Nancy Gowler.
-Pastor Nancy brings new energy to the congregation while encouraging congregants in their participation in church and community ministries.
+Pastor Nancy brought new energy to the congregation for nearly 20 years while encouraging congregants in their participation in church and community ministries.
 Pastor Nancy took a call in Morehead, Kentucky in May 2020, and as of January 2021 the congregation is under the leadership of Interim Pastor Ray Smith while it is in the process of search and call for a settled pastor.

 Other references to FCC Puyallup’s history: http://ncbible.org/nwh/WaPierce.html#puyallup